Happy Death Day: Original ending

 In the film's original ending, Tree is taken to the hospital after her encounter with Lori.
 The doctor instructs Tree to stay away from pain medication for at least a day due to the extent of her injuries.
 After he leaves, a nurse comes in and says she is giving Tree something for the pain.
 Tree informs the nurse of the doctor's orders.
 The nurse reveals herself to be Dr. Butler's wife, Stephanie, who says it is for her own pain.
 She then murders Tree in revenge for her husband's affair with the girl.

-This version was shown in the test screenings for the film and was received negatively by the audience, which led the writers to come up with the theatrical ending.
-Director Christopher Landon also revealed Lori and Dr. Butler were the killers in the rough drafts, which later inspired the idea of the poisoned cupcake.
+This version was shown in the test screenings for the film and was received negatively by the audience, which led the writers to create the theatrical ending.
+Landon also revealed Lori and Dr. Butler were the killers in the rough drafts, which later inspired the idea of the poisoned cupcake.